 Even devices like the Gripmaster which do work on the fingers only work on adduction, meaning the resistance occurs when gripping down.
 Effective climbing requires finger strength not in just the grip, but also in abduction, which equates to strength in opening your fist.

 There is a huge number of ways you can use these stretchy devices, including with one hand or both, and abduction or adduction exercises.
-PowerFingers sets come in a variety of different systems, but obviously, the one specifically made for climbing is your best bet.
+PowerFingers sets come in a variety of different systems, but obviously, the one specifically made for climbing and climbing muscle is your best bet.

 Included in the $29.95 price tag are all 5 devices as well as a list of helpful exercises specifically chosen for climbers(check for the latest price).